LDNGuide

 Ararat Bread is a teeny-tiny bakery on Ridley Road making brilliantly tasty and brilliantly inexpensive flatbreads.
 For a few quid you can have a naan topped with cheese and garlic, watch it bubble and sizzle under the rotating oven, before inevitably sticking it in your mouth far too quickly and injuring yourself in the best way possible.
 If you want meat, the keema costs a little more and the mince mixture is packed full of coriander seeds.
 Although it’s not essential, we tend to get an egg cracked on top as well.
 Whatever you choose, grab it, go, and then come back for more.

 Unsliced rather than sliced bread is the greatest thing ever, as evidenced by the potato sourdough, springy oily focaccia, and everything else coming out of The Dusty Knuckle.
 This social enterprise bakery in Dalston is a great place for a pastry (the morning bun) first thing, sandwich (any) at lunchtime, or sourdough pizza on the weekends.
-Things change daily, but look out for their peri peri chicken sandwich in particular.
-A true classic of the genre.
+Things change daily, but pay attention to the doorstop focaccia sandwiches.
+They’re some of the best in London.

 The people behind Malaysian restaurant Rasa Sayang teamed up with a French patissier to create this bakery in Covent Garden’s St Martin’s Courtyard.
 The spread of pastries on their counter is a “just give me one of everything please” situation.
 They’ve got pistachio chocolate escargots, pineapple and mango danish pastries that look like a work of art, and a sweet honey butter toast that has the perfect fluff-to-crunch ratio.
 Warburtons could never.
 Everything here is pretty great, but that honey butter toast is a definite must.